tollfree/PopClipExtensions-Yandex/README.md

-This is a extension for PopClip to search Yandex
+This is a extension for PopClip to search Yandex, russian search engine